-For the past several years, Unity College has been building out its Enterprise Education model, in which three key arms of the College — Distance Education, Hybrid Learning, and Sustainable Ventures — known as Sustainable Education Business Units (SEBUs), seek to discover new audiences and tailor the curriculum or services offered to best meet the needs of those audiences.
+For the past several years, Unity College has been building out its Enterprise Education model, in which four key arms of the College — Distance Education, Hybrid Learning, Sustainable Ventures, and the Technical Institute for Environmental Professions — known as Sustainable Education Business Units (SEBUs), seek to discover new audiences and tailor the curriculum or services offered to best meet the needs of those audiences.

-Each SEBU is led by a Vice President, and each Function is led by a Chief Officer (CO), both VPs and COs report directly to the President.
+Each SEBU is led by a Vice President or Dean, and each Function is led by a Chief Officer (CO), both Heads of SEBUs report directly to the President.
 This is an extension of Unity College’s Leadership in Abundance, an organizational structure based on functionality and driven by data and introduced in 2015.
 Leadership in abundance gives the senior-level team first-among-equals responsibility in their area of focus.

 Message from the President